 Communicate project objectives, progress, and findings to stakeholders through meetings, knowledge transfer session, factsheet, and journal article, in collaboration with GISERA Communications officers.
 It is anticipated that flood modelling scenarios will be shared with a general audience through a 2-page fact sheet summary in plain English with links to visualisation and modelling dataset(s) and visualisations of modelling scenarios based on user needs.
-A final stakeholder workshop to communicate outcomes from modelling scenarios is planned for September 2023.
+The final stakeholder workshops to communicate outcomes from modelling scenarios were held in Longreach and Brisbane in late 2023.